Sun, 29 December 2019

 Venture into the ineffable madness of on of Virtual Boy's most unique creations: A fast-paced first-person shooter based on the works of H.P.
 Lovecraft.
 This is one of those games whose existence seems completely inexplicable—but it's nevertheless quite welcome.
 Innsmouth no Yakata (sometimes transcribed as Insmouse no Yakata) is a relentless, challenging shooter that creates an impressive sense of anxiety—which means it's a pity it never made its way outside of Japan.

 Next in our look at Virtual Boy's Japan-exclusive lineup is the system's sole foray into the fishing genre: A by-the-numbers take on the format by Locomotive and Pack-In-Video called, creatively, Virtual Fishing.
 It is... fishing.
 On Virtual Boy.
 The end.
+Thanks as always to Chris Kohler for lending his copy of the game to this project.

 Another Japan-exclusive Virtual Boy release, this one from minor publisher Coconuts Japan.
 And it's a good, if slight, creation that takes great advantage of the Virtual Boy hardware to present players with a sci-fi rendition of a popular sport.
 Like a lot of other games on the system, it needed a little more time in the oven to achieve its full potential—but it's both fun and interesting, making it one of the more notable imports for Virtual Boy.